gcwilliams/ko-bootstrap-typeahead/README.md

 ```
 data-bind="
-  value: item().name, // the observable bound to the selected value
+  value: suggestions().name, // the observable bound to the selected value
    dropdown: {
-    suggestions: items, // the list of suggestions in the model
     query: query, // the function called to get more data
     select: select // the function called when an item is selected
   }"